cltl/FrameNet_annotations_on_SoNaR/README.md

 # Dutch FrameNet annotations on SoNaR corpus

+We extended the PropBank annotation of the SoNaR corpus with FrameNet1.7 frames and frame-elements.
+The annotation was funded through the Vossen-Spinoza project [Understanding-Language-By-Machines][http://www.understandinglanguagebymachines.org].

 The goal of this repository is load the FrameNet annotations on the Dutch corpus SoNaR into Python classes.

 ### Prerequisites